ExploringNorSHOR's

 The Heart of Duluth

 With over 50,000 visits each year, the NorShor Theatre has become a cornerstone of cultural life in Duluth, attracting audiences from across the region.
 Its stage has hosted a diverse array of performances, from local productions to regional favorites and nationally acclaimed shows.
-The NorShor has revitalized the downtown, including new employment opportunities and tourism, filling once-vacant retail spaces with theatrical arts and educational programming while enhancing public safety and catalyzing other community and economic development opportunities.

 Our Leadership